 A baby sling — a one-shouldered baby carrier made of soft fabric — can be a safe way to carry a baby, if you follow safety guidelines.
 When used incorrectly, however, a baby sling can pose a suffocation hazard to an infant younger than age 4 months.

-Babies have weak neck muscles and can't control their heads during the first few months after birth.
-If the baby sling's fabric presses against a baby's nose and mouth, the baby might not be able to breathe.
+Babies have relatively weak neck muscles and can't control their heads during the first few months after birth.
+If the baby sling's fabric or your body presses against a baby's nose and mouth, the baby might not be able to breathe.
 This can quickly lead to suffocation.
-A baby sling can also keep a baby in a curled position — bending the chin to the chest.
-This position can restrict the baby's airways and limit the baby's oxygen supply.
-In turn, this can prevent a baby from being able to cry for help and poses a risk of suffocation.
+A baby sling can also keep a baby curled in a C shape, which increases the risk of breathing problems.

 - Read the instructions.
 Double-check the baby sling's weight minimum before placing your newborn in it.

 - Keep your baby's airways unobstructed.
-Make sure your baby's face isn't covered by the baby sling and is visible to you at all times.
+Make sure your baby's face isn't covered by the baby sling or your body and is visible to you at all times.

 - Be careful after breast-feeding.
 If you breast-feed your baby in a baby sling, make sure you change your baby's position afterward so that his or her head is facing up and is clear of the baby sling and your body.